Dattopant Thengadi

-Dattopant Bapurao Thengadi, (Marathi: दत्तोपंत ठेंगडी, 10 November 1920 - 14 October 2004) was an Indian Hindu ideologue, trade union leader associated with Bharatiya Mazdoor Sangh, Akhil Bharatiya Adhivakta Parishad and the Bharatiya Kisan Sangh.
+Dattopant Bapurao Thengadi, (Marathi: दत्तोपंत ठेंगडी, 10 November 1920 - 14 October 2004) was an Indian Hindu nationalist, trade union leader associated with Bharatiya Mazdoor Sangh, Akhil Bharatiya Adhivakta Parishad and the Bharatiya Kisan Sangh.
 He was born in Arvi, Wardha, Maharashtra.

 Thengadi was a full-time Rashtriya Swayamsevak Sangh pracharak until his death on 14 October 2004.
 He was awarded the Padma Bhushan, but refused to accept it.

 Early history

 Dattatreya Bapurao Thengadi was born in Arvi, Wardha, Maharashtra on 10 November 1920.
 He studied law at Law College in Nagpur.
 He finished his post-graduation from Morris College and LLB from Law College in Nagpur.
 He was a lawyer as well as a philosopher, and displayed an early talent for administration.
 At the age of 15, he served as president of the "Vanar Sena" as well as the Municipal High School student union at Arvi.
 He became a full-time pracharak in 1942.

 He worked as organizing secretary of the Indian National Trade Union Congress (INTUC) from 1950–51, and was associated with the Postal & Railway Workers Union.
 He was organising secretary of the Bharatiya Jana Sangh for Madhya Pradesh (1952–53) and South India (1956–57).

 He was influenced by Madhavrao Sadashivrao Golwalkar.
 Some of his other influences are Babasaheb Ambedkar and Deendayal Upadhyaya.